Bonecure

 A Comparison of Chuna Manual Therapy and Chiropractic Care

 Chuna manual therapy and chiropractic care both seek to realign the spine, but they differ in their foundational theories and techniques.
-Chiropractic care often focuses on high-velocity, low-amplitude thrusts to adjust the joints, whereas Chuna, as practiced at Bonecure, incorporates a broader range of soft tissue manipulation.
-Chuna is deeply rooted in the concept of balancing the body's energy while physically repositioning the bones.
-This method offers a different approach by integrating acupuncture and herbal treatments to support the recovery of surrounding muscles, focusing on the synergy between various traditional modalities.
-Our philosophy avoids the traditional model of requiring a fixed number of sessions; instead, we aim for immediate, perceivable changes in structural alignment from the very first treatment.
+Chiropractic care often focuses on high-velocity thrusts to adjust the joints, whereas Chuna, as practiced at Bonecure, utilizes a variety of soft tissue and skeletal techniques.
+Chuna is deeply rooted in the concept of balancing the body's energy while physically repositioning the bones and harmonizing the internal organs.
+This method offers a different approach by integrating pharmacopuncture and herbal treatments to support the recovery of surrounding muscles.
+Our philosophy focuses on efficient treatment plans tailored to the individual; we aim for perceivable changes in structural alignment through precise intervention.
+Individual results may vary depending on the patient's condition.
 Both methods have merit; Chuna's emphasis on the harmony between soft tissues and the skeletal frame provides a distinct clinical framework for pursuing long-term stability.
 It is important to note that results vary, and a thorough consultation is necessary to determine the appropriate course for each individual.

 Feature Chuna Manual Therapy (Bonecure) Western Chiropractic Care